LeonardHd/azure-ai-search-go-client/README.md

 # Azure AI Search Go Client via Autorest

-The azure sdk for Go currently does not include a client for Azure AI Search.
+Microsoft's offical Go SDK does not include clients for Azure AI Search services.

-As a temporary solution (until a first-party client is available), you can use the `autorest` tool to generate a Go client from the Azure Search REST API specifications.
+This repository demonstrates how one could use the `autorest` tool to generate Go clients from the Azure Search REST API specifications themselves.
+While there's no official support for this approach, it can help avoid writing custom clients from scratch and use the generated clients in your Go applications.

 ## Prerequisites